vacp2p/rfc/waku/README.md

 ## Light node

 Light nodes MUST NOT forward any incoming messages, they MUST only send their own messages.

-Light Nodes SHOULD not connect to other light nodes as this would simply waste connections.
+Light nodes SHOULD not connect to other light nodes, this would result in messages being dropped between the two.

 ## Rationale